heyitsmdr/armeria-original/README.md

 want to pull down anything new added to the live version of the game.
 To do so, run the command:

     git pull upstream master

+Furthermore, if many changes were made on live, you can first create a new branch:

+    git branch testing

+And then pull in the changes from upstream:

+    git pull upstream master

+And if all goes well, you can switch back to the `master` branch and merge in everything from `testing`:

+    git checkout master
+    git merge testing

 ### Working